WalterCouto/D2CE/readme.md

 ### How To Use

 1. Run the D2Editor.exe file<br>
-2. Open a Diablo II character file (press CTRL-O or click on File, Open) which is located in the "save" directory of where you installed Diablo II Resurrected.<br>
+2. Open a Diablo II character file (press CTRL-O or click on File, Open) which is located in the "save" directory of where you installed Diablo II: Resurrected.<br>
 3. Make changes (type in a value if editing level, gold, experience, etc. or use the mouse if changing title, class, or state)<br>
 4. Save changes (press CTRL-S or click on File, Save)<br>
 5. Play Diablo II.<br>